Does Proton VPN Work in China in 2026? No, but Read On

 Bottom Line:

-ExpressVPN reliably works in China.
-It has obfuscation on all of its servers and regularly refreshes its IP addresses.
-What’s more, it has strong security features, maintains fast speeds, and has a large server network.
+ExpressVPN is the best VPN for China.
+It has automatic obfuscation on all of its servers and regularly refreshes its IP addresses.
+What’s more, it maintains fast speeds and has a large server network.
 The VPN also offers mirrored links to download the VPN in China safely.
 All of its plans have a 30-day money-back guarantee.

 Read the full ExpressVPN review

 🥈2.
-Private Internet Access — Highly-Customizable VPN With Strong Security
+Private Internet Access — Highly-Customizable VPN for China

 Servers in countries